Malaal

 Malaal is a Pakistani drama television series that premiered on Hum TV on October 9, 2009.
 Produced by Momina Duraid, Malaal is a story that shows how wrong decisions can affect everyone's lives and how being self-serving gets you nowhere.

+It revolves around two friends, Zinia and Danish, who love each other but are forced to part ways when Danish marries Mahi at her mother's insistence, leaving Zinia heartbroken.
 The series marked the return of the duo, writer Umera Ahmad and director Mehreen Jabbar, who previously collaborated on the hit serial Doraha.

 Plot

 The storyline revolves around Zinia and Danish, who have been close friends for ten years and live in the US.
 Both are secretly in love with each other.
 But when Danish goes to Pakistan to meet his mother, Afia, she rejects Zinia as she is too old to be married.
 Then Danish is married to a very young woman, Mahi, due to his mother's insistence.
 She happily marries him, and they both go to the US.
 Mahi also has an Internet friend, Saifi, who falls in love with Mahi and Savera her maternal cousin and best friend.
 When they arrive in the US, Mahi and Zinia become good friends, and Zinia moves on.

 Zinia makes friends with Jawad, who turns out to be Mahi's cousin.
 Mahi, Zinia, and Jawad start meeting frequently, and so Jawad realises that he is in love with Zinia, although she is a decade older than him.
 Zinia frequently meets with Jawad, which upsets Danish and he starts fighting with Jawad and Mahi.
 But Zinia warns him and tells him not to interfere in her personal life as he is married now.
 Mahi conceives and is pregnant.

 One time, Zinia's best friend Lily came to visit Zinia with her brother.
 Mahi also comes at the same time.
 Her brother is none other than Saifi.
 He now starts blackmailing Mahi and calling her.
 She disconnects the wire, which causes disputes between Danish and her.
 One time, Zinia also heard her phone call, and so Mahi begged her not to say anything to Danish.
 She agrees.

 Meanwhile, Jawad proposes to Zinia, to which she reluctantly disagrees, as she is older than him by 8 years and his mother won't allow this marriage.
 She also starts liking him, but she is scared as she can not hear another rejection.
 He says that he will convince her mother.
 Lily also thinks that Jawad is a perfect choice for Zinia.
 Danish tells Mahi that Zinia will never marry Jawad because she used to love him, making Mahi upset.